cstrassburg/cmsxj19e-hacks/SERIAL_CONSOLE.md

 >> TODO: Picture Serial wires

 - open putty or miniterm and connect to a serial port of you USB tty stick  eg. /dev/ttyUSB0
-- conenct the 3 wires GND RX and TX from the stick:
+- connect the 3 wires GND, RX and TX from the stick:
   - GND - GND
   - TX  - RX
   - RX  - TX